 - EDI 856/DESADV Advance Ship Notices (ASNs) are critical to the Supplier’s Monthly Performance Rating

 - Accuracy mistakes cost several points for each instance

-- Timing … typically the ASN must be sent and received within 20-30 minutes after truck departs.
+- Timing … typically the ASN must be sent and received within 20-30 minutes after the truck departs.
 If not, that’s also a mistake that costs points

 - No EDI or Paper Invoices

 - Instead, Invoicing is done using Pay-On-Receipt or ERS (Evaluated Receipt Settlement)

 - Use of KanBan / Just-In-Time (JIT) Releases

 - Kanban Numbers need to be received, stored, and returned on ASNs

 - Kanban Numbers typically mean more frequent changes to individual Releases